-For our configurable cache hierarchy, the full configuration space consists of nearly 18,000 different configurations.
+For our configurable cache hierarchy, the full configuration space consists of 18,000 different configurations.
 Even if the time to explore one configuration only took only half a second, exploring all configurations for a benchmark would still take half an hour - clearly not feasible for a dynamic tuning method.
 If exploring each configuration took five minutes (a typical runtime for a simulation-based tuning approach on contemporary workstations), it would take 63 days to exhaustively explore the search space for a single benchmark.
 We sought to develop a tuning heuristic to efficiently explore a small portion of the search space and produce good energy savings over the base cache configuration.
 We considered two possible heuristics, which we now describe.

-A. Sequential Exploration with Ratio Projection - SERP
+4.1 Sequential Exploration with Ratio

-A simple tuning heuristic for two-level caches ignores all tuning dependency between the level one instruction and data caches and the level one and level two caches, and sequentially explores the two levels, first tuning level one, then level two.
-As previous tuning methods don't consider a unified cache, we first developed a sequential heuristic for two level caches, providing a close comparison to current methods, and illustrating the need to fully explore the tuning dependencies.
-Fig. 3 summarizes are our first heuristic sequential exploration with ratio projection (SERP).
+Projection

-For level one exploration, SERP utilizes the impact ordering of parameters and exploration ordering of parameter values including full parameter exploration as described in section III.A.
+A simple tuning heuristic for two-level caches ignores the tuning dependency between the level one instruction and data caches, and sequentially explores the two levels, first tuning level one, then level two.
+As previous tuning methods don't consider a unified cache, we first developed a sequential heuristic for two-level caches, providing a close comparison to current methods, and illustrating the need to fully explore the tuning dependencies.

-For the level two cache, SERP must also consider that the cache offers way management.
-Thus, not only must the heuristic determine the total size, line size, and associativity, but the heuristic must also determine how many ways will be for data, how many for instructions, how many for both instructions and data, and how many will be shut down.
-For
+For level one exploration, our heuristic explores parameters in the order of their impact on the energy consumption, with higher impact parameters explored first [22].
+Cache size is explored first followed by line size and then associativity.
+To reduce cache flushing during exploration, the heuristic explores each parameter starting with the smallest value and increasing to the largest value.
+For the level two cache, the heuristic must also consider that the cache offers way management.
+Thus, not only must the heuristic determine the total size, line size, and ways, but the heuristic must also determine how many ways will be for data, how many for instruction, how many for both instruction and data, and how many will be shut down.
+For unified level two cache exploration, we initially developed a method we call ratio projection.